temporalio/documentation/docs/application-development/features.md

 You can use Namespaces to match the development lifecycle; for example, having separate `dev` and `prod` Namespaces.
 Or you could use them to ensure Workflow Executions between different teams never communicate; such as ensuring that the `teamA` Namespace never impacts the `teamB` Namespace.

-The register and update Namespace APIs send a gRPC request to the Fronend Service to create or update a Namespace.
+The register and update Namespace APIs send a gRPC request to the Frontend Service to create or update a Namespace.
-Use a custom authorizor on your Frontend Service in the Temporal Cluster to set restrictions on who can create or update Namespaces.
+Use a custom [Authorizer](/clusters#authorizer-plugin) on your Frontend Service in the Temporal Cluster to set restrictions on who can create or update Namespaces.

 You must register a Namespace with the Temporal Cluster before setting it in the Temporal Client.